wso2-attic/ballerina-integrator/README.md

 -  The stock quote summary service will call three separate remote resorces asynchronously.

 - The Ballerina language support function calls and client connector actions to execute asynchronously.`start` keyword allows you to invoke the function asychronously.
 The `future` type allows you to have the result in future.
 The program can proceed without any blocking after the asynchronous function invocation.
 The following statement will call the endpoint asynchronously.

-  `future <http:Response|http:HttpConnectorError> f3 = start nasdaqServiceEP -> get("/nasdaq/quote/MSFT", request = req);`
+  `future <http:Response|http:HttpConnectorError> responseFuture = start nasdaqServiceEP -> get("/nasdaq/quote/MSFT", request = req);`

-- Finally, the service will append all three responses and return the stock quote summary to the client.
+- Finally, the service will append all three responses ard return the stock quote summary to the client.
 For get the results from a asynchronous call we need to use keywork `await`. `await` blocks until the previously started asynchronous invocation.
+The following statement will get the response from the future type.
+` var response1 = check await f1;`

 ##### async_service.bal
 ```ballerina